FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/chargeclass.md

 A Charge Class indicates whether the row represents a correction to one or more [*charges*](#glossary:charge) that have been invoiced in previous billing periods.
 Charge Class is commonly used to differentiate refunds from regularly incurred charges.

 The ChargeClass column MUST be present in the billing data.
-This column MUST be of type String and MUST be set to "Correction" in case of a correction to one or more charges already invoiced in previous billing periods.
+This column MUST be of type String and MUST be set to "Correction" in case of a correction to one or more charges already invoiced in a previous billing period.
 Otherwise, it MUST be null.

 ## Column ID